JManzur/jmanzur-dev-container/README.md

 ![VSCode](images/dev-container-vs-code.png)

+> [!NOTE]
-> **NOTE:** The jmazur-dev-container container must be running before you can attach to it.
+> The jmazur-dev-container container must be running before you can attach to it.

 ## Author: